Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Indianapolis and its opponents have gone over the current 44.5-point total in seven of 15 games this season.
+- Indianapolis has combined with its opponents to score more than 44.5 points in seven of 15 games this season.

-- Las Vegas' games have gone over 44.5 points in eight of 15 chances this season.

-- The combined points per game average of the two teams, 49.1, is 4.6 points more than Sunday's over/under.
+- The two teams combine to score 49.1 points per game, 4.6 more than the over/under in this contest.

-- This contest's total is 2.4 points under the 46.9 these two squads combine to give up per game in 2021.

-- Colts games this season feature an average total of 47.1 points, a number 2.6 points higher than Sunday's over/under.

-- The 44.5-point total for this game is 3.1 points below the 47.6 points per game average total in Raiders games this season.
+- The 47.6 PPG average total in Raiders games this season is 3.1 points more than this game's over/under.

 Colts stats and trends

-- In Indianapolis' 15 games this year, it has 10 wins against the spread.
+- Indianapolis has played 15 games, with 10 wins against the spread.

-- The Colts are 3-1 ATS when favored by 5 points or more this season.
+- So far this season, the Colts have been installed as favorites by a 5-point margin or more four times and are 3-1 ATS in those games.

-- Indianapolis has gone over the point total in 53.3% of its opportunities this year (eight times over 15 games with a set point total).
+- Indianapolis' games this year have hit the over on eight of 15 set point totals (53.3%).

-- When Indianapolis records more than 25.8 points, it is 7-2 against the spread and 7-2 overall.
+- Indianapolis is 7-2 against the spread and 7-2 overall this season when the team scores more than 25.8 points.

-- Indianapolis is 8-2 against the spread and 6-4 overall when the team piles up more than 335.3 yards.
+- Indianapolis is 8-2 against the spread and 6-4 overall when the team churns out more than 335.3 yards.

 - The Colts have turned the ball over 17 times this season, four more turnovers than the Raiders have forced (13).